 What is the difference between customer experience and customer service?

-The difference between customer service and customer experience is that customer service is one factor in the customer journey while customer experience is the sum of all a customer’s interactions with the brand.
+The difference between customer service and customer experience is that customer service is one factor in the customer journey, while customer experience is the sum of all a customer’s interactions with the brand.
 In other words, customer service is one piece of the customer experience puzzle.

 Good customer service is vital to your company’s overall customer experience.
 Agents are often the first (and only) human voice customers hear, especially when they reach out with an issue.

-Why is customer experience so important?
+Why is customer experience important for your business?

 50% of customers will switch to a competitor after one bad experience.
 In the case of more than one bad experience, that number snowballs to 80%.

-What is a good customer experience?
+Examples of a good customer experience

 A good customer experience makes it easy for a customer to do business with you, according to Dyson.
-“A great customer experience makes it effortless for customers to accomplish their goals for what they want to use your product or service for,” he said.
-“Customer loyalty is less about big "wow" moments and more about being dependable and making things easy for customers.”
+“A great customer experience makes it effortless for customers to accomplish their goals for what they want to use your product or service for”, he says.
+“Customer loyalty is less about big ‘wow’ moments and more about being dependable and making things easy for customers.”